-Japanese Culture Day is celebrated every year on November 3rd, an event enshrined in the Constitution of Japan as a national holiday, it is called “Bunka no hi”.
-The holiday is dedicated to a deeper study of Japanese culture and art.
-The event is designed to promote peace, friendship, freedom between peoples, it was officially announced during the Second World War.
+Japanese Culture Day is a national holiday enshrined in the Constitution of Japan and celebrated every year on November 3rd, known as “Bunka no hi”.
+This event is dedicated to a deeper study of the country’s culture and art, and is designed to promote peace, friendship, and freedom between peoples.

 Japanese Culture Day was declared a public holiday in 1948, two years after the adoption of the Japanese Constitution.
-The November date was chosen because Emperor Meiji, who ruled the country from 2 to 3, was born on the 1867rd.
-After the death of the ruler, a national holiday was declared as a sign of respect and gratitude.
-It was later renamed Japanese Culture Day.
+This November date was chosen to commemorate the birth of Emperor Meiji, who reigned from 1867 to 1912.
+After his death, a national holiday was declared as a sign of respect and gratitude, and was later renamed Japanese Culture Day.

-- Entrance to many museums on November 3 in Japan is free.
+- Admission to many museums on November 3 in Japan is free.

-- On November 3, award ceremonies are held for people who have made a special contribution to the development and promotion of Japanese culture.
+- Award ceremonies are held to recognize and honor those who have made a special contribution to the development and promotion of Japanese culture.

-- Educational institutions announce a competition among students for the best work dedicated to national culture.
+- Educational institutions organize competitions among students for the best work dedicated to national culture.

-- Numerous parades and festivals are held during which Japanese traditions are demonstrated.
+- Various parades and festivals are held during which Japanese traditions and customs are showcased.